• irjustin 9 months ago

 So much could be solved if you could just say "this version of this package" in a dependency and not have to worry about compatibility on a completely different package

-• akx an hour ago
+• akx 9 months ago

 > So much could be solved if you could just say "this version of this package" in a dependency